VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Limitations and Conclusion

 \section{Limitations and Conclusion}

-\textbf{Limitations.} We acknowledge following limitations in our work: First, our evaluation does not include speech with background noise, and therefore we do not measure the noise impact on tool call invocation.
-Second, we do not extend evaluation for multi-turn dialogues for Indic languages, which is also critical for building general-purpose voice assistants.
-Third, due to prohibitive costs, we exclude closed-source voice assistant systems such as GPT-4o-audio and Gemini-2.5-Pro from our evaluation.
-Lastly, our study does not evaluate dynamic, real-time tool invocation with interactive user conversation, as explored in frameworks like \citet{yao2025taubench}.
+\textbf{Limitations.} We acknowledge following limitations, which we view as directions for future work.
+First, our evaluation does not consider speech with background noise and thus does not measure noise effects on tool invocation.
+Second, we do not evaluate multi-turn dialogues for some Indic languages.
+Third, due to cost constraints, we exclude closed-source voice assistants such as GPT-4o-audio and Gemini-2.5-Pro.
+Finally, we do not study dynamic and real-time tool invocation with interactive user conversations, as explored in \citet{yao2025taubench}.

-\textbf{Conclusion.} We introduce \textsc{VoiceAgentBench} with 5,500 synthetic spoken queries across English, Hindi, and five other Indian languages, providing a comprehensive benchmark for evaluating SpeechLMs in realistic agentic settings.
-Our experiments reveal substantial gaps in multi-tool orchestration, multi-turn dialogue, Indic language generalization, and adversarial robustness, highlighting critical limitations of current models.
-We hope this benchmark will drive the development of speech agents that are more capable, safe, and culturally inclusive.
+\textbf{Conclusion.} We introduce VoiceAgentBench, a large-scale benchmark of over 6,000 spoken queries across English and six Indic languages for evaluating voice assistants in realistic, tool-driven agentic settings.
+Our results reveal persistent challenges in sequential and multi-tool reasoning, multi-turn dialogue, safety robustness, and cross-lingual generalization, with SpeechLMs trailing ASR–LLM pipelines.
+Performance further degrades in low-resource and culturally grounded scenarios, highlighting limitations in current training and supervision.
+We hope this benchmark serves as a foundation for building robust, culturally inclusive, and reliable speech agents for real-world deployment.